kylejsarte/TelechatSharp/README.md

 var originalMembers = chat.GetOriginalMembers();
 ```

-Extension methods are used to simplify the base `Chat` model so that it contains only properties present in the original JSON.

 ## `Message.cs`
 Data about individual messages can be accessed through properties of the custom `Message` object: